CocoaBeanzz/CocoaBeanzz.github.io/_projects/(2311) Vengeance.md

 </div>
 <div class="col">

-Vengeance is a 2D platforming story-driven adventure game set in a Latin-American inspired fantasy world.
+Vengeance is a 2D platforming story-driven adventure game set in a Latin-American inspired fantasy world. <br><br>
 The player controls Dayana, a sheltered, naive princess who is cast into adventure when her parents are overthrown and murdered by her nefarious aunt.
-Now exiled from the kingdom, she sets out to reclaim the throne through a path of vengeance, companionship, and betrayal, with the help of a blade possessed by the spirit of the Centipede Knight.
+Now exiled from the kingdom, she sets out to reclaim the throne through a path of vengeance, companionship, and betrayal, with the help of a blade possessed by the spirit of the Centipede Knight. <br><br>
 Despite the tragic circumstances, Dayana manages to retain her lighthearted, youthful attitude, often joking around with Centipede Knight throughout her journey.

 </div>
 </div>